arindamdas007/AtliQ-Technologies-Data-Analytics-Internship-PowerBI/README.md

 ## Email #3: Mock-Up Feedback
 Arindam Das!

-I hope you're having a great day.
+<p>I hope you're having a great day.
 I appreciate the mock-up that you created for us.
 It was clear that you put a lot of effort and creativity into the design, and we were all very impressed with the end result.
 Additionally, I wanted to thank you for the project update that you sent us.
 It was great to see the progress that has been made, and I appreciate the clear and concise manner in which you presented the information.
 That being said, I did make a few changes to the mock-up to better align with our specific needs.
 I have attached the ‘mock-up changes’ to this email so that you can take a look and see the changes that were made.
-I'm excited to see how this project progresses and the end tool that you create based on the feedback.
+I'm excited to see how this project progresses and the end tool that you create based on the feedback.</p>

 Best regards,